logo

 How much staff time is involved?

 For the administrator, we expect Generations on Line to become an enhancement, not a burden.
 We have created a turnkey system than includes a monthly online newsletter to address key questions and offer suggestions.
-The facility should simply designate someone to champion and coordinate the program.
+The facility should designate someone to champion and coordinate the program (we provide startup materials and information).
+Initial startup takes the longest, then the program runs smoothly as word-of-mouth spreads as learner's gain confidence and knowlege.

 Are you an ISP (Internet Service Provider)?